-9. The arrangement of text used for display purposes on rotating plank or prism signs must be as prescribed in the TSRGD.
+9. The arrangement of text used for display purposes on rotating plank or prism signs must either be as prescribed in the TSRGD or specially authorised by the overseeing organisation.

 10. FTMS are normally mounted on posts installed in the motorway verge, or on Portal Gantries.
-The main drawbacks with FTMS are:
+The main drawbacks of FTMS are:

-- they cannot be routinely tested without displaying the message which may confuse road users - unless they are regularly exercised they are prone to electro-mechanical failure.
+they can not be routinely tested without displaying the message which may confuse road users

+• unless they are regularly exercised they are prone to electro-mechanical failure.